50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Key metrics include test coverage, pass/fail rates, test execution time, defect density, mean time to detect/repair defects, test case reliability, and regression test suite effectiveness.
 These metrics provide insights into the quality of the software, the efficiency of the testing process, and areas for improvement.
 Additionally, track metrics related to test automation, such as code coverage of automated tests, frequency of test suite execution, and stability of test environments, to gauge the effectiveness and ROI of test automation efforts.

-73. How do you ensure cross-browser compatibility in your tests?
+73. What methods are used to ensure cross-browser compatibility in tests?

 Ans: